fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 [MapBox](https://www.mapbox.com/) helps you link your own data and provides an online style editor for customizing the look of your map.
 For more flexibility, use a desktop editor called [TileMill](https://www.mapbox.com/tilemill/).

+### LAB: Creating your own tiled maps
-In class, we'll walk through the [tutorial](https://www.mapbox.com/tilemill/docs/crashcourse/introduction/) for uploading your data, facilitating custom interactivity.
+Walk through the [tutorial](https://www.mapbox.com/tilemill/docs/crashcourse/introduction/) for uploading your data, facilitating custom interactivity.
 Essentially, this tool allows you to create your own tiles that you can publish on Mapbox.com (a free account gives you limited space, of course), and you can load these onto any web page.
 </div>